NYPD judge recommends firing officer in Eric Garner death

 Lynch, of the police union, said at the time that the mayor had “blood on his hands” over the killings.
 Police turned their backs on de Blasio at the officers’ funerals.

-De Blasio, now running for the Democratic nomination for president, also wound up infuriating police reform advocates because of the department’s years-long wait to begin disciplinary proceedings against Pantaleo.
+De Blasio, who like Gillibrand is running for the Democratic presidential nomination, also wound up infuriating police reform advocates because of the department’s yearslong wait to begin disciplinary proceedings against Pantaleo.
 The city said it wanted to avoid interfering in the federal civil rights investigation.

 Chants of “Fire Pantaleo” interrupted de Blasio at Wednesday’s Democratic presidential debate in Detroit.
 Protesters briefly interrupted de Blasio’s news conference Friday chanting the same thing.